rocket-pool/RPIPs/RPIPs/RPIP-43.md

 ### Funds Management

-- This RPIP assumes the continued use of separate 32 Ether valdiators.
+- This RPIP assumes the continued use of separate 32 Ether validators.
 Support for EIP-7251 'Max EB' validators will require additional specification and development.
 - The megapool SHALL track the total capital ownership of the validator(s) between the node operator and the rETH stakers.